n6ls0n/coding-video-notes/README.md

 - As each MB is reconstructed and decoded, it can be places in its correct position in a decoded frame.
 Once a complete decoded frame has been built up, it is available for output and/or storing in a decoded frame buffer to form further predicted frames

 #### The Video Codec Model

+- Most mainstream video codecs have all adopted the same basic structure.
+The encoder applies the following steps to convert basic units e.g. a MB, 16x16 pixels into a compression bitstream:

+  1. Motion compensated prediction from one or more previously coded frames and/or intra prediction from previously coded samples in the same frame

+  2. Subtraction of a motion-compensated prediction from the current basic unit to form a residual unit, such as a residual MB

+  3. Block transform and quantization to form blocks of quantized coefficients

+  4. Entropy encoding of quantized coefficients and side information such as motion vectors and headers

+  5. Rescaling (inverse quantization), inverse transform and addition of motion-compensated prediction to reconstruct a local copy of the decoded frame or field

+- The decoder carries out the following steps to convert a compressed bitstream into a decoded sequence of frames or fields:

+  1. Entropy decoding to extract quantized coefficients, motion vectors and headers

+  2. Rescaling and inverse transform to form a residual unit

+  3. Motion compensated prediction and addition of the prediction to the residual

+#### Video Codec Performance

 ### Structures